FAQ’S FOR SUMMER CAMPING RESERVATIONS

 9. Do all the campgrounds open on May 15?

 The following campgrounds open later than May 15 - Chimney Pond campground and Davis Pond lean-to open June 1, unless we have an unusually high snow year.
 Nesowadnehunk Field campground opens the Friday of Memorial Weekend (May 24 2013).
 Trout Brook Farm campground opens the first Friday of opening week (May 17 2013).
-Wassataquoik Lake Island lean-to usually opens during the last week of July.
+Wassataquoik Lake Island lean-to opens on August 15.

 10. What is the largest group size allowed in a campground?